 - Milwaukee four-pole motor for maximum speed and power

-In the competition for making the best electric impact wrench, Milwaukee can hold its own.
+In the competition for making the top rated electric wrench, Milwaukee can hold its own.
 One look at the Milwaukee 2663-20 and you’ll notice how far these electrically powered impact wrenches have come.
 If you don’t have an air powered impact wrench, you can easily make do with this one.

 This tool features a four-pole motor that delivers great speed and power.
 It is designed to provide heavy-duty impact mechanism.
 This motor can produce a maximum torque of 475 ft.Lbs.
 Put it together with a 5.0Ah battery and you’ll have yourself one powerful impact wrench.